February 10, Etel Adnan interview, new podcast from our archive

-1997 featured podcast: archival review: comment by Hussein Ibish, poet Lisa Muhammed and film reviewer Anissa Bouziane
+1997 featured archive podcast: comment by Hussein Ibish, poet Lisa Muhammed and film reviewer Anissa Bouziane

 April 16 podcast.
-Fawzia Afzal Khan on parallel Muslim agendas in America-- diverging or supporting?
-BN Aziz reads from The First Muslim
+Fawzia Afzal Khan on parallel US-Muslim agendas-- diverging or supporting?

 June 5 podcast, Muslim students talk about their experience after revelations of infiltration by US intellegence agencies of their student assemblies.
 Also, a Tahrir archive profile: the early 20th C. Egyptian feminist Doria Shafiq